madelinegannon/jetson-nano-accessories/utility-belt/README.md

 - Create a "sixth sense" that lets to navigate the world in a new way.
 - Make a sassy robotic parrot that lives on your shoulder.

+> Keep in mind that the Nano's heat sink can get hot, and that the board can short if it comes into contact with metal (like from watches or bracelets).
+Consider adding a case around the top of the board if how you wear your is likely to come in contact with skin or metal.

 <img src="" width="600">